The Other Woman (Lost): Plot

 The episode opens with flashbacks to Juliet's life on the island following her recruitment in by the Others.
 Juliet has an affair with an Other named Goodwin (Brett Cullen), who is married to Harper Stanhope.
 Harper discovers the affair, and warns Juliet that their leader Ben has a crush on Juliet and will punish Goodwin for the affair.
 Following the crash of Flight 815, Ben sends him to infiltrate a group of surviving passengers; Goodwin is killed by Ana Lucia Cortez after she realizes he is not a survivor.
 In October 2004, Ben invites Juliet to what he initially describes as a dinner party, but is actually a private date.
 Ben leads Juliet to Goodwin's impaled corpse, where she accuses him of having wanted Goodwin to die.
 Ben then reveals his love for her.

 On the night of December 24, 2004 (three months after the crash of Flight 815), two members of a science team from the Kahana freighter anchored offshore—Daniel and Charlotte—sneak off to find the Tempest.
 Juliet and the crash survivors' leader Jack Shephard (Matthew Fox) notice their absence from the beach camp and pursue them.
 After hearing the whispers, Harper approaches Juliet.
 She tells her that Daniel and Charlotte intend to kill everyone on the island by deploying a lethal gas at the Tempest and that Ben's orders are for Juliet to kill them.
 On a trek back to the beach in the morning, Kate encounters Daniel and Charlotte and is knocked unconscious by the latter.
-Jack and Juliet come across Kate and they split up: Juliet continues for the Tempest alone, as Jack minds Kate.
+Jack and Juliet come across Kate.
+While Jack is examining Kate’s wound, Juliet sneaks off and continues for the Tempest alone.
 Inside the station, Juliet finds Daniel in a hazmat suit at a computer.
 After a standoff, Daniel and Charlotte convince Juliet that they are not going to kill anyone; they are neutralizing the gas in case Ben decides to use it again, as he had twelve years earlier in an Others-led purge of Dharma.
 Jack arrives at the Tempest and Juliet explains that those on the freighter came to the island to wage war against Ben and she expects him to win.
 She fears for Jack because Ben thinks that she belongs to him, but Jack shows no worry and kisses her.

 In the Barracks, Ben bargains with 815 survivor John Locke (Terry O'Quinn) for his freedom.
 He reveals that Charles Widmore (Alan Dale)—the father of Desmond Hume's (Henry Ian Cusick) girlfriend, Penny (Sonya Walger)—owns the freighter and hopes to exploit the island.
 Ben also tells Locke who his spy on the freighter is.
 Ben continues to reside in the Barracks following his release.